 LOVE Investors Have Opportunity to Lead The Lovesac Company Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-5, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Lovesac Company ("Lovesac" or the "Company") (NASDAQ: LOVE).
+LOS ANGELES, Jan.
+10, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Lovesac Company ("Lovesac" or the "Company") (NASDAQ: LOVE).

 Class Period: March 30, 2023 – August 16, 2023